irods/irods_client_library_r_rest/README.md

 ### deleteCollectionMetadata

-Delete metadata on a collection.
+Deletes metadata on a collection.

 Arguments: